crazychenz/vinnie.work/website/static/misc/android-notes/10-dynamic-with-jdwp.md

 ### adb jdwp

 Before forwarding the port, I'll mention that a lot of online documentation will say you must use the `adb jdwp` command to see all of the JDWP ports that are available for debugging.
-I personally find this information 100% useless because it only lists the ports.
+I personally find this information useless because it only lists the ports.
 It can be useful to verify the port you plan to forward is available, but that is it.
-To makes matters more weird, the `adb jdwp` command never returns.
-You have to `Ctrl-C` out of it.
-Meh.
+To make matters more weird, the `adb jdwp` command never seems to return.
+You have to `Ctrl-C` out of it. _Meh._

 ### adb forward

 In brief, when forwarding a JDWP port, I do something like the following.
 Note: I use 8700 as a convention, but you can use any available port on your developer host.
-Presuming my process PID was `18431`, I'd do:
+Presuming my targeted process PID was `18431`, I'd do:

 ```sh
 adb forward tcp:8700 jdwp:18431